kabillanta/google-fit/README.md

 # Google Fit

-A Flutter project which retrieves the google fitness data using API.
+A Flutter project retrieves the fitness data using Google Fitness API.

 ## Getting Started